TZer0/tzer0.github.io/anglosphereukraine.md

 - Defending the separatist republics - this could've been more easily achieved by focusing specifically on Eastern Ukraine, instead they stretched thin and have now risked everything.
 - Denazification -  please check [Wagner Group](https://en.wikipedia.org/wiki/Wagner_Group), named such due to Wagner being Hitler's favourite composer and do search up pictures of Dmitry Utkin (who uses "Wagner" as his callsign).
 Charity could've began at home.

 On top of that, letting the separatist republics happen and annexing Crimea was a violation of a [1997 treaty between Ukraine and Russia](https://en.wikipedia.org/wiki/Russian%E2%80%93Ukrainian_Friendship_Treaty).
-What little I can glean from this is that Russia should've in fact helped Ukraine deal with the separatist republics, let alone what a grave violating it was to enter Crimea.
-Russia never signalled its desire to end the treaty prior to failing to meet its obligations.
+What little I can glean from this is that Russia should've in fact helped Ukraine deal with the separatist republics, let alone what a grave violation it was to enter and annex Crimea.
+Russia never signalled its desire to end the treaty (just that it would consider declining a trade deal a violation) prior to failing to meet its obligations.

 ## Additional notes